blakeanneberg/GoLangNotes/notes.md

 - Strings
   - ASCII and Unicode
     - Character coding - each character is associated with an (7) 8-Bit number ex.
-'A'=0x41 in hexidesimal
+'A'=0x41 in hexadecimal
     - Unicode is 32-bit character.
-UTF-* is variable length 8-bit UTF codes are the same as ASCII
+UTF-8 is variable length 8-bit UTF codes are the same as ASCII
-  - Code points are unicode characters, and a Rune is a code point in Go
+    - Code points are Unicode characters, and a Rune is a code point in Go
+  - String literal are notated by double quotes where each byte is a rune (UTF-8 code point)
+    ```golang
+    x := "Hi there"
+    ```
+  - Unicode Package
+    - Runes are divided into many different categories
+    - Provides a set of functions to test categories of runes
+    ```golang
+    IsDigit(r rune)
+    IsSpace(r rune)
+    IsLetter(r rune)
+    IsLower(r rune)
+    IsPunct(r rune)
+    ```
+    - Some functions perform conversions
+    ```golang
+    ToUpper(r rune)
+    ToLower(r rune)
+    ```
+  - Strings Package of functions to manipulate UTF-8 encoded strings, strings are immutable but moddifed strings are returned
+    - `compare (a, B)` returns an integer comparing two strings lexicongraphally.
+0 if a==b if a < b, and +1 if a > b.
+    - `Contains(s, substr)` returns true if substring is inside s
+    - `Replace(s, old, new, n)` replace returns a copy of the string s with the first n instances of old replaced by new
+    - `ToLower(s)`
+    - `ToUpper(s)`
+    - `TrimSpace(s)` returns a new string with all leading and trailing white space removed